j0fiN/pcmd/docs/user_guide.md

     Python 2 is **NOT** supported by pcmd
 ## Commands
 ### `init`
-The `int` command creates the `cmd.yaml` file in the current working directory.
+The `init` command creates the `cmd.yaml` file in the current working directory.
 ???+ Note
-    If the `cmd.yaml` already exists, it will **delete** the file and create it again.
+    If the `cmd.yaml` already exists, it will leave the file as it is.
+    To delete the file and create it again, use the
+    `--force (-f)` flag.
-    This is useful when the `cmd.yaml` gets corrupted due to unfortunate circumstances.
+    This can be useful when the file gets corrupted due to unfortunate circumstances.
 ```bash
 $ pcmd init

 'cmd.yaml' created.
 ```
-and the `cmd.yaml`,
+and the `cmd.yaml` will have,
 ```yaml
 hi: echo Hi from pcmd!
 ```